 The Threefold Cord of Development

-In the last post, a foundation was laid to emphasize principle aspects of developing vision.
+In the last post, I laid a foundation to emphasize principle aspects of developing vision.
 That vision, obtained at the heights of the mountain, must be brought into the valley where life is lived.
 One of the greatest failures of attempted visionaries is the attempt to cast vision from the tops of mountains.
 Why?
 Because nobody lives on the mountain.
-Flags are planted on mountains but tents are pitched in the valley.
-One of the greatest examples in scripture that captures this top-down approach to vision development is found in the narrative of Moses and the Tabernacle.
-In fact, there are three primary elements revealed in this narrative that, if present in a local church, will translate to success!
+Flags are planted on mountains, but tents are pitched in the valley.
+One of the most significant examples in Scripture that captures this top-down approach to vision development is found in the narrative of Moses and the Tabernacle.
+There are three primary elements revealed in this narrative that will translate to success if present in a local church!
 I call this the “Threefold Cord of Development.”